 - Sits at the higher end of the price scale for a Gore-Tex jacket of this kind

-Arc’teryx Beta SL Rain Jacket for Men Features Summary:
+Arc’teryx Beta SL Hybrid Rain Jacket for Men Features Summary:

-The Beta SL Jacket is super lightweight, compressible, waterproof and breathable, weighing in at a very pack friendly 310 grams (11 oz).
+The Beta SL Jacket is lightweight, compressible, waterproof and breathable, weighing in at a very pack friendly 349 grams (12.3 oz).

-Made from N40r GORE-TEX® fabric with Paclite® product technology, you can expect excellent performance in tough conditions, great weather protection with a high level of breathability.
+Made from 2-layer GORE-TEX® PACLITE® Plus reinforced with 3-layer GORE-TEX in high-wear areas, you can expect excellent performance in tough conditions, great weather protection with a high level of breathability.

 There are two generous hand pockets, which are accessible with a pack on, and the StormHood™ provides coverage while allowing peripheral vision.